Before you Travel

 While guests do survive without a car, it’s very hard to get by in a villa without some form of transport of your own.
 Buses are few and far between and nobody walks anywhere.
 When I was first told that I didn’t believe it, but it’s true.
 Some guests have used Uber and that can work well and you’ll save on parking charges at the parks as they can just drop you off or pick you up.

 For car hire, we’ve only ever used either Alamo or Dollar.
 Alamo is recommended by Which? and we’ve used them quite a lot over the years, but more recently we’ve found Dollar to be noticeably cheaper.
 Beware of upselling when you ask for your car at the hire desk.
-Sometimes the assistants will try to sell you additional insurance which they always quote as a ‘per day’ price.
+Sometimes the assistants will try to sell you additional insurance for such a breakdown cover or windscreen replacement which they always quote as a ‘per day’ price.
 It may not sound much until you multiply it by 14 or 21, so just make sure it’s what you want for what you’re happy to pay.
 Try https://www.icarhireinsurance.com/.
-They’re a UK breakdown cover provider and come well recommended.
+They’re UK-based cover a range of eventualities and they come well recommended.
 You have to pay any costs in the US and then claim the money back when you return.

 If you need help with car hire bookings we can refer you to the travel advisor we use who can usually get a good price on car hire and we’ve had no problems transferring a booking we need to because of the Covid-19 pandemic.